robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

         npm start login_service

-As with the *Orchestrator*, the first time you start the MicroService, QEWD installs a bunch of additional stuff for you, such as the *qewd-monitor* application.
-It will then start and you should see:
+QEWD will start and you should see:

         ========================================================